 If you’re in doubt about your rights to sick days, or your claims to payment, talk to your union.

 In collective agreements, there is a right of employees to stay at home when their children are ill two days for each worked month, without loss in daytime and shiftwork wages.
 After 6 month work you have a right to 12 days for every 12 month period.

 Remember to inform your employer when you have to stay at home due to your child’s illness.

 If you are injured at work, or on your way to or from work, you have the right to compensation in addition to your sick days, in the form of daytime wages for up to three months.

 Remember to talk to your union if you are injured at work.

-Holiday rights work in two ways; as a right to free days, and as a right to wages while on holiday.
+Holiday rights work in two ways; as a right to holidays, and as a right to wages while on holiday.

 All employees have a right to summer holidays or vacation.
-Holiday pay should not be included in the regular wages.
+Holiday pay is not included in the regular wages.

-Holiday pay is deducted from wages, and the basic proportion is 10.17%.
+Holiday pay is is added to the wages, and the basic proportion is 10.17%.
 Normally, employees get their holiday pay as they take their vacation.
 When no vacation is taken, holiday pay still has to be paid out.